Skip to main content

 Drainage

-Blocked gullies (silted above outlet) leading to network restrictions or safety concerns will be investigated within two hours if it's causing a network or safety concern.
+Blocked gullies (silted above outlet) leading to network restrictions or safety concerns will be investigated within two hours.

 In areas at risk of flooding, gullies are cleaned once a year or more often if required.
-Other forms of drainage are checked, cleaned or repaired when required, or when a problem is reported to us.
+We check, clean, and repair other drainage forms as needed, and when they are reported to us.

-Sometimes a gully may appear to be blocked but the problem could be with the drain into which the gully is connected.
+Sometimes a gully may seem to be blocked but the problem could be with the drain the gully is connected to.

 Traffic signalled junctions and crossings